burst-apps-team/burst-wiki/cip.md

 Once the champion has asked the Burstcoin community as to whether an idea has any chance of acceptance, a draft CIP should be presented to the [Burst Discord Forum](https://discord.gg/PMUgVSY).
 This gives the author a chance to flesh out the draft CIP to make it properly formatted, of high quality, and to address additional concerns about the proposal.

-Following a discussion, the proposal should be submitted to the \[List\_of\_CIPs CIPs repository\].
-This draft must be written in CIP style as described below, and named with an alias such as “cip-johndoe-infiniteburstcoins” until the editor has assigned it a CIP number (authors MUST NOT self-assign CIP numbers).
+Following a discussion, the proposal should be submitted to the [CIPs repository](https://github.com/PoC-Consortium/CIPs).
+This draft must be written in CIP style as described below, and named with an alias such as “cip-johndoe-infiniteburstcoins” until an editor has assigned it a CIP number (authors MUST NOT self-assign CIP numbers).

 CIP authors are responsible for collecting community feedback on both the initial idea and the CIP before submitting it for review.
 However, wherever possible, long open-ended discussions on public mailing lists should be avoided.
 Strategies to keep the discussions efficient include: setting up a separate SIG mailing list for the topic, having the CIP author accept private comments in the early design phases, setting up a wiki page etc. CIP authors should use their discretion here.